 To help your motor vehicle accident attorney evaluate your claim quickly, bring the police report (or the exchange-of-information form), your auto insurance declarations page, and any photos of the scene or vehicle damage.
 You should also include medical discharge papers, work status notes for lost wages, and any letters or emails you have received from insurance adjusters.

 The value of a settlement is primarily driven by the severity of the injuries, the clarity of fault, and the amount of available insurance coverage.
 Other critical factors include economic damages (like surgery costs and future lost earning capacity) and non-economic damages, such as permanent scarring or a significant loss of quality of life.
+Catastrophic injuries such as spinal cord damage, cervical injuries, or traumatic brain injury can significantly elevate case value due to their long-term medical and financial impact.

 Personal injury attorneys look for and prioritize liability clarity, documented injuries, available insurance coverage, and whether damages can be proven with records.
 They also assess deadlines, evidence quality, and whether the claim can be built without major proof gaps.